 Parking and access.
 Your single-family lot must meet our rules for parking and car access to your property.
 Usually, we require you to maintain the property’s parking spaces and access to them.
 At a minimum, we require one parking space per lot.

 Regulations that govern environmentally critical areas.
-If your single-family lot is in an environmentally critical area, you must at the very least delineate the area on a drawing when you apply for a land use plat permit.
+If your single-family lot is in an environmentally critical area, you must have a survey that delineates the area on a drawing when you apply for a lot boundary adjustment.
 We may have other requirements.

 Utility service.
 Your single-family lot must meet our minimum levels of service for water, sewer, power, and fire access.